 When I think back on it, I’m not entirely sure what the inspiration was behind Stephen’s Wacky Maze.
 Obvious influences like video games are apparent with the use of warps and treasures.
 But why a maze?
 I would also assume video games to be somewhat of an influence there as well because they were a big part of my life at the time, and plenty of drawings I did at the time suggest as much.

-It all began in 1990 when a 10 year old boy decided to draw this picture.
+It all began in 1990 when a 10-year-old boy decided to draw this picture.
 This was actually drawn inside My Book of Drawings and remained there for sometime until I chose to remove it and put it with the rest of the series.
 There was no story here.
 Just an attempt at making my own video game but on paper.
-I borrowed many elements of games I played at the time, Zelda being the primary influence here.
+I borrowed many elements of games I played at the time, with Zelda II being the primary influence here.
 I’m not sure where the name came from.
 I think it was the first thing that came to mind and it just stuck.
 In the bottom right hand corner the number “13” was written.
 This was the indication of what page it resided in My Book of Drawings.

 The clear influence of video game is still present here.
 Warp zones, treasures (or tresure as I called it), skeleton keys, and captive kids!
 It was all there.